korova-sq/sun-weather-card/README.md

 ---

-## Features
+## ✨ Features

-- **Current conditions header** – time, date, animated weather icon, current temperature, today's high/low and the location name.
+- 🌤️ **Current conditions header** – time, date, animated weather icon, current temperature, today's high/low and the location name.
-- **Sunrise/sunset arc** – a light dotted arc with the sun (or moon at night) moving along it between sunrise and sunset.
+- 🌅 **Sunrise/sunset arc** – a light dotted arc with the sun (or moon at night) moving along it between sunrise and sunset.
-- **Configurable details** – pick which attributes to show below the arc (humidity, pressure, wind, precipitation, UV, sunrise/sunset and more), shown as a tidy grid.
-Each attribute (humidity, pressure, wind, precipitation, UV index, etc.) is shown only if your weather integration provides it.
+- 📊 **Configurable details** – pick which attributes to show below the arc (humidity, pressure, wind, precipitation, UV, sunrise/sunset and more), shown as a tidy grid.
+Each attribute is shown only if your weather integration provides it.
-- **Daily & hourly forecast** – choose `daily` or `hourly`.
+- 📅 **Daily & hourly forecast** – choose `daily` or `hourly`.
-- **Two layouts** – classic **bars** (iOS‑style temperature range bars) or a **graph** (smooth temperature line, with max/min lines for daily).
+- 📈 **Two layouts** – classic **bars** (iOS‑style temperature range bars) or a **graph** (smooth temperature line, with max/min lines for daily).
-- **Original animated SVG icons** for sun, moon, clouds, rain, snow, fog, wind and lightning.
+- 🎨 **Original animated SVG icons** for sun, moon, clouds, rain, snow, fog, wind and lightning.
 No external assets — animations can be turned off for lower-end devices.
-- **Transparent or image background** – make the card blend into your dashboard, or set a background image with an adjustable light/dark overlay for readability.
+- 🖼️ **Transparent or image background** – make the card blend into your dashboard, or set a background image with an adjustable light/dark overlay for readability.
-- **Custom sensors** – add any entity (or a specific attribute of it, e.g. the sun's elevation or next dawn) to the details, with an optional name and icon.
+- 🔧 **Custom sensors** – add any entity (or a specific attribute of it, e.g. the sun's elevation or next dawn) to the details, with an optional name and icon.
 Shown in their own row; names can be displayed under each value or on tap.
-- **Multi‑language** – card content in Italian, English, German, Dutch or French, or follow your Home Assistant system language.
+- 🌍 **Multi‑language** – card content in Italian, English, German, Dutch or French, or follow your Home Assistant system language.
 The UI editor follows the card language.
-- **Tap / hold / double‑tap actions** – standard Home Assistant actions (more‑info, navigate, url, perform‑action, toggle).
+- 👆 **Tap / hold / double‑tap actions** – standard Home Assistant actions (more‑info, navigate, url, perform‑action, toggle).
-- **Show only what you need** – time, date and the sun arc can each be turned on or off, and you choose exactly which detail attributes to display.
+- 👁️ **Show only what you need** – time, date and the sun arc can each be turned on or off, and you choose exactly which detail attributes to display.
-- **UI editor** – configure everything without touching YAML.
+- 🛠 **Visual editor** – configure everything without touching YAML.

 ---